Yizhan-FENG/CYKG-Rec/README.md

 ## Licence

-Released under the [MIT License](LICENSE).
-Third-party datasets and pretrained models are **not** covered by this licence; follow their respective terms.
+No open-source licence has been selected for this preliminary public code release.
+Before reuse or redistribution, please contact the repository owner.
+Third-party datasets and pretrained models are governed by their respective terms.